 15.1 This policy will be monitored by the Local Governing Body/MAT Board of Directors and reviewed every year, or earlier in the light of any changed circumstances, either in our academy or in the local area.
 The policy will always take due note of guidance provided by the local Admissions Forum.

-Policy Review (Over subscription criteria and PAN) - Reviewed: Oct 20 Determined by LGB/MAT Board - (Date to be added but must be before 28th Feb 2021)
+Policy Review (Over subscription criteria and PAN) - Reviewed: Oct 21 Determined by MAT Board - 28th Feb 2022